porterbmoody/balmingilead/content/3 evidences for the Book of Mormon.md

 ---
-title: 'Top 3 Evidences for the Book of Mormon'
+title: '3 Evidences for the Book of Mormon'
 featured_image: '/images/bom.jpg'
 date: 2024-12-02T00:00:00-00:00
 tags: ['Book of Mormon']